hannsadrian/hifi-link/README.md

 The aim of hifi-link is to enable the implementation of many different protocols and to provide an environment along with configuration and user interface.

-Nowadays, the remotes we all have in our pockets are our smartphones.
-What if we could bring all remotes into a singular system remote, fully configurable and with advanced functionalities right into our pocket?
+Nowadays, the remotes we all have universally available are our phones.
+What if we could bring all old hifi remotes into a singular system remote, fully configurable and with advanced functionalities right in our pocket?

 That is what **hifi-link** is all about.